terafin/lutron-leap-js/README.md

 ## Real-world testing

-This library has been extensively tested on Caseta Smart Bridge 2 (pro and non-pro) devices, and gracious contributors have tested it with RA3.
+This library has been extensively tested on Caseta Smart Bridge 2 (pro and non-pro) devices, and gracious contributors have tested it with RA3 and QSX processors.
 If you have used it elsewhere, please drop a note and let me know.
 So far, this library has been tested with:

 * Caseta Smart Bridge 2
 * Caseta Smart Bridge 2 Pro